AdMoR/neural-styles/report/README.md

 `Objective(I) = -mean(Network_layer_score(I)) + regularization(I)`

+We use back-propagation to have an image that will gradually get a lower score.
-The neural network is differentiable and thus we can get a gradient to improve our image and get a lower objective.
+The neural network is differentiable and thus we can get a clean gradient to update our image.

+`I -= gradient_I(Objective(I))`

+Depending on the network, this gives more or less interesting pics.

 ### What does it look like ?